-134 Strata Plan LMS 3259 v Sze Hang Holding Inc, 2016 BCSC 32.
+^{137.} Strata Plan LMS 3259 v Sze Hang Holding Inc, 2016 BCSC 32.
 The defendant invoked the concept of spoliation in order to invite the court to infer that the evidence (proxies used in shareholder votes) destroyed by the plaintiff would have undermined their legal position on the litigable issues.
 The court rejected this argument on the grounds that the failure to preserve the evidence was an intentional act done in bad faith to suppress the truth, a requirement of spoliation, could not be made out against the plaintiff.
-Their non-preservation of the documents was consistent with their proxy retention policy of keeping ballots for only 90 days and thus they committed no wrong vis-à-vis evidentiary requirements and the provision of documents.
+The non-preservation of the documents was consistent with its proxy retention policy of keeping ballots for only 90 days, and thus the plaintiff committed no wrong vis-à-vis evidentiary requirements and the provision of documents.